mongodb/docs-realm/examples/react-native/README.md

 The file structure in `__tests__/` is intended to match the IA structure in the React Native docs.
-If you're adding a new code example to an existing page, add an additional it/test block within the existing page.
+If you're adding a new code example to an existing page, add an additional it/test block within the test file corresponding to that page.

 If you're adding a new section in the TOC of the docs, create a new folder under `__tests__`.
 For each page in that section, create a test file